 If you’re a foodie who plans journeys around wine regions or to enjoy area cuisine, booking a trip with Taste It Tours to sample unique local dishes is the most delicious way to experience Phoenix.
-A popular itinerary is the three-hour Downtown Phoenix Food Tour, a walking excursion of the city’s central core, stopping at historic landmarks (including a haunted hotel) and restaurants offering everything from Mexican street food with South American flavors at Chico Malo to farm-to-table fare at Phoenix Public Market Café to family made Thai cuisine at Thai Basil Signature.
+A popular itinerary is the three-hour Downtown Phoenix Food Tour, a walking excursion of the city’s central core, stopping at historic landmarks (including a haunted hotel) and restaurants offering everything from Mexican street food with South American flavors at Chico Malo to family made Thai cuisine at Thai Basil Signature.
 Another option is the three-hour Scottsdale Trolley Food Tour, which shuttles visitors through Old Town Scottsdale, a hub for art galleries, shops and a thriving foodie scene.
 This tour includes stops at Sugar & Spro, a coffee shop serving locally made chocolates; and TeaTime Scottsdale, offering more than 100 flavors as well as tea classes in the area’s oldest independently run tea shop.
 So whether you’re after traditional British pasties, Mexican street tacos, fresh-baked desserts or signature cocktails, every bite is a new experience to be savored.

 Explore other tours where you can make memories, make history—or even make dinner